 Locals are gathered around an iconic fountain in downtown Philadelphia on a sunny day — a welcome sight for those moving to Philadelphia.

-12 Things To Know Before Moving to Philadelphia in 2024
+12 Things To Know Before Moving to Philadelphia in 2025

 Pennsylvania Philadelphia

-by Michael Hochman Posted on April 17, 2024
+by Michael Hochman Posted on March 5, 2025

 Sure, everyone knows Philly is a historic place — the birthplace of the nation and all that — but do you know what makes it a fresh, cosmopolitan city with nearly anything you could imagine to do, eat, visit, see, and cheer for?
 Thought so.
 That’s why we’ve created this guide to living in Philadelphia.
-Enjoy reading about fun city details and take note of the practical tips, so you can appreciate your new surroundings as quickly as possible.
+Enjoy reading about fun city details and take note of the practical tips so you can appreciate your new surroundings as quickly as possible.

-Let’s get one thing out of the way: Philly keeps its crown when it comes to cost of living.
+Is it cheaper to live in Philly or NYC?
+Living in Philadelphia is much cheaper than not just New York City, but most major Northeastern metropolitan cities — there’s no question that Philly keeps its crown when it comes to cost of living.
 With an average of 104.3 (only four percent higher than the national index), you’re not going to find a cheaper big city to call home.
 From there, Boston is the second cheapest, coming in at 150.8, then Washington, D.C., at 151.9, and NYC at 172.5.

-Job Market
+Job Market in Philadelphia vs. NYC

 A: